pablokimon/REACH-Mastermind/README.md

 # Game Rules

-At the start of the game the computer will randomly select a pattern of four different numbers from a total of 8 different numbers.
+At the start of the game, the computer will randomly select a pattern of four different numbers (duplicates allowed) from a total of 8 different numbers.
 The player will then have 10 chances to correctly guess the pattern.

-After each guess attempt, the computer will provide feedback whether the player:
-    •had guessed a number correctly, and/or
-    •had guessed a number and location correctly.
+After each guess attempt, the computer will provide feedback whether the player had: guessed a number correctly, and/or guessed a number and position correctly.

 The computer will not tell you which numbers you guessed correctly, you must use a combination of skill, luck and deductive reasoning to win!